ShinigamiXYZ/rand_PF/README.md

 # rand_PF
-Trying to reach 50 Piles in a row
+Trying to reach 50 Heads in a row

-le nb de Piles en ligne est interchangable.
+you can modify number of heads that you want at line

 Maxed reached so far (35)